-Samsung Electronics may unveil its plan later this month to build a new chip factory in the United States, industry sources said on Monday, as the South Korean tech giant tries to cope with rivals’ capacity expansions.
+As the South Korean tech giant tries to cope with rivals’ capacity expansions, Samsung Electronics may unveil its plan later this month to build a new chip factory in the United States on Monday.

 Speculation has run high that Samsung would reveal its US investment upon the summit between South Korean President Moon Jae-in and US President Joe Biden to be held in Washington on Friday.